Jawbone/JBChartView/README.md

 	}

 The <b>touchPoint</b> is especially important as it allows you to add custom elements to your chart during  selection events.
 Refer to the demo project (<b>JBLineChartViewController</b>) to see how a tooltip can be used to display additional information during selection events.

+## Minimum & Maximum Values

+By default, the a chart's minimum value (y-axis) will be clamped to 0.
+The maximum is equal to the max value supplied by the dataSource.
+You can override either value via:

+	- (void)setMinimumValue:(CGFloat)minimumValue;
+	- (void)setMaximumValue:(CGFloat)maximumValue;

+If value(s) are supplied, they must be >= 0, otherwise an assertion will be thrown.
+For the changes to take effect, reloadData must be called.
+To reset the values back to their original defaults:

+	- (void)resetMinimumValue;
+	- (void)resetMaximumValue;

+The min/max values are clamped to the ceiling and floor of the actual min/max values of the chart's data source; for example, if a maximumValue of 20 is supplied & the chart's actual max is 100, then 100 will be used.
+For min/max modifications to take effect, reloadData must be called.

 ## License